kk-spartans/scholars-cup/08 - Reliving It Up/03 - Would you choose scientific immortality—and should anyone/Cryonics.md

 Freezing bodies at -196C hoping that future technology will somehow be able to resurrect them.
-There is no guarantee that someh
+There is no guarantee that we’ll be able to bring these frozen bodies back to life — but why not?